vahidrn98/sobeys/README.md

 - [ ] Touch targets meet minimum size requirements
 - [ ] Color contrast ratios are WCAG compliant

-## 📄 License

-This project is developed as an interview assignment demonstration.
-All code is proprietary and confidential.

 ## 🏆 Key Achievements

 - ✅ **100% TypeScript Coverage** - Full type safety implementation